ExPath: Targeted Pathway Inference for Biological Knowledge Bases via Graph Learning and Explanation: Proposed Method

 The optimization is approached by learning a pathway mask \( \mathcal{M} \) for the sampled pathway's edges and nodes based on random pathways \( \mathcal{Q} \) as described in Section~\ref{sub:global}.
 For each node \( v_i \), a random pathway \( q_i \) of length up to \( L \) is sampled.
 These pathways are then used to restrict the mask learning process within the sampled pathways, ensuring that the learnable pathway mask \( \mathcal{M} \) focuses on them.
 Specifically, the targeted subgraph \( \hat{\mathcal{G}} \) is inferred based on \( \mathbf{M} \) as: \( \hat{\mathcal{G}} = \mathcal{G} \odot \sigma(\mathcal{M}) \), where \( \sigma \) denotes the sigmoid function.
 The loss function for \explainer combines two components: a cross-entropy term for prediction consistency and regularization terms for sparsity:

-where \( \|M\| \) encourages sparsity in the edge selection, $Y$ is a random variable representing labels \{1, 2, \ldots, C\}, and $\lambda$ balances the trade-off between the classification loss and the sparsity regularization.
+where \( \|M\| \) encourages sparsity in the edge selection, $Y$ is a random variable representing labels \{1, 2, \ldots, C\}, and $\lambda$ balances the trade-off between the prediction consistency and the sparsity regularization.
 Hence, the identified important subgraphs and node features that contribute most to specific bio-networks are considered as targeted pathways.